 - The Master Closet

 The key is to MAINTAIN that area when you tackle area #2.
-The 100 Day Home Organization Program is ordered in a way so the areas you organize will stay organized as you move on to area #2, #3, etc.
+The Productive Home Solution™ is ordered in a way so the areas you organize will stay organized as you move on to the next area of your home.

 I know how frustrated you are!
 Knowing what I USED to be able to do made me even MORE depressed when I couldn’t seem to tackle even the basics when I was depressed.

-If it's a bad day... it's OK!
-You have time to get organized, take care of yourself.
+If it’s a bad day… it’s OK!
+You have time to get organized and take care of yourself.

 And when your desire is beyond your physical ability – hire help.